spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 The app has three main functionalities allowing users to:
-- login in with your Google account through NextAuth.js
+- login in with your Google account through NextAuth.js,
 - CREATE a post,
-- ADD a comment,
+- CREATE a comment,
 - DELETE a post (with comments).
-Users can log into the app using their Google accounts (NextAuth.js)

 ![Product Name Screen Shot](public/next13beta.png)